Skip Sub Menu

 Appeals for Special Circumstances

 Offers of need-based financial assistance are based on information reported on the FAFSA.
-However, sometimes the FAFSA provides an inaccurate or incomplete portrayal of a student’s ability to pay for college.
+However, sometimes information required on the FAFSA is out of date or doesn't provide a complete portrayal of a student’s ability to pay for college.
 Federal regulations allow financial aid administrators to make adjustments to a student’s FAFSA for certain situations.
 Examples include a recent involuntary change in income, or atypical out-of-pocket medical expenses.
 To report situations for further review, students may submit a Financial Aid Appeal.
 Appeals should be submitted soon after the FAFSA is submitted, or whenever the situation becomes known.
 Supporting documentation is required for all appeals.

-Most types of financial aid are affected by a student’s enrollment status for the semester.
+Most types of financial aid are affected by a student’s enrollment intensity for the semester.
 For example, undergraduate students must be enrolled full-time to receive Drake scholarships or grants, and students must be enrolled at least half-time to borrow federal student loans.
-Enrollment status is based on the number of credit hours in which the student is enrolled and that will apply toward the student’s degree.
-The tables below show how enrollment status is classified.
+Enrollment intensity is based on the number of credit hours in which the student is enrolled and that will apply toward the student’s degree.
+The tables below show how enrollment intensity is classified.

 Undergraduate & College of Pharmacy and Health Sciences